About Us

 Anshuma is a practicing Psychotherapist and Drama and Movement therapist, registered with BADth (British Association of Dramatherapists).
 She is a client centred, queer friendly and trauma informed therapist who works from a psychosocial lens.

-She is a Founding Board Member and Vice President of the Indian Association of Dance Movement Therapy as well as the Member-in-Charge of the Ethics Committee.
-She is also the Vice President of Drama-Therapy India.
+She is also the President of Drama-Therapy India.
 Enthusiastic about advocacy and education in the field of mental health, she founded The Color of Grey Cells and co-founded The Arts Therapists Co-Lab.

 Lakshita (She/Her) is a psychodynamic psychotherapist, a dance movement therapy practitioner, and a member of the American Psychological Association.
 She is queer-friendly and incorporates psychoanalytical thought and body-based lens in her work.